promise/readme/README.md

 ✅ Merged PR #17 in project-blurple/blurple-contests
 ✨ Pushed 1 commit to project-blurple/bot-icon-sync
 ✅ Merged PR #22 in project-blurple/bot-icon-sync
-❓ Closed issue #260 in countr/countr
-🗣 Commented on #260 in countr/countr
-✅ Merged PR #66 in countr/website
 ```

 ## Repositories I maintain